geospatialeco/GEARS/Intro_RS_Lab3.md

 ### Objective

-The objective of this lab is gain understanding of various spectral indices and develop the skills for calculating any index you require.
-Before getting to that, we will build upon last weeks' lab and learn how to find an image for any location of interest.
+The objective of this lab is to gain understanding of a range of spectral indices and develop the skills for calculating any index you require.
+Before getting to that, we will build upon last week's lab and learn how to find an image for any geographic location of interest.

-1. Just above the Coding panel is  search bar.
+1. Just above the Coding panel is the search bar.
 Search for ‘Darwin’ in this GEE search bar, and click the result to pan and zoom the map to Darwin (Figure 2).

 ![Figure 1.
 Navigating to area of interest in Google Earth Engine](search.png)